 • Small eyepieces.

-#14 Carson 8x32mm 3D Series Binocular (HD Optics)
+12# Carson 8x32mm 3D Series Binocular (HD Optics)

 Carson 8x32mm 3D Series Binocular (HD Optics)

-The binoculars base consists of metal, covered with non-slip texture on the rubber-plastic coating.
+The base consists of metal, covered with a non-slip texture on the rubber-plastic coating.
 Easy control is provided with the grooves under the thumbs, the large-diameter rubberized focuser wheel with comfy depressions.
 The eyepieces are retractable by 8 mm, having correction rings on them with strong corrugation.
-These binoculars transmit colors neutrally, their sensitivity is high in 80-85% of the field, chrome is almost invisible throughout the field due to the ED glass.
+These binoculars transmit colors neutrally, their sensitivity is high in 80-85% of the field, and chrome is almost invisible throughout the field due to the ED glass.

 Pros: